moveeleven-data/kardiaflow/docs/security.md

 customer-managed keys) are intentionally left out to keep the setup straightforward.

 ### Access
-The service principal has Storage Blob Data Contributor at the container (or account if container scope isn’t available).
+The service principal has Storage Blob Data Contributor at the container.
 Broad Owner/Contributor rights are not used.

 ### Teardown
 Resources are cleaned up with scripts under `infra/deploy/`.
 The environment is not intended to stay up beyond a demo run.